Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 \subsubsection{Multiple Versions of Personalized Text Embedding Models}

-Text embedding is important for many natural language processing applications, and its accuracy can be greatly improved using large open corpus like Wikipedia~\cite{wikipedia-data}.
+A text embedding used for natural language processing is usually trained using a large open corpus like Wikipedia~\cite{wikipedia-data}.
 However, at the same time, every enterprise or domain has its own terminologies, which are not covered in the open data.
-To personalize the text embeddings, for each domain, we need to train a separate model on both the shared open data and the private domain/enterprise data.
-Word2Vec is a two-layer neural network used to generate word embeddings.
-We use skip-gram Word2Vec as well as negative sampling, with $64$ negative samples, and noise contrastive estimation (NCE) loss.
-We deploy a Word2Vec model pretrained using a Wikipedia dump and downloaded from TFHub~\cite{tfhub}.
-The model embeds the 1 million most frequent tokens in the corpus.
+To personalize the text embeddings, for each domain, we need to train the model on both the shared open data and the private domain/enterprise data. \eat{Word2Vec is a two-layer neural network used to generate word embeddings.
+We use skip-gram Word2Vec as well as negative sampling, with $64$ negative samples, and noise contrastive estimation (NCE) loss.} Therefore, we used a Word2Vec embedding downloaded from TFHub~\cite{tfhub}, which is pretrained using a Wikipedia dump.
+The model embeds about 1 million words.
+Each word corresponds to a $500$ dimensional embedding vector.
+Therefore, the Word2Vec embedding layer has about one million $500$ dimensional embedding vectors stored in a $1,009,375\times 500$ weight tensor.
 Then we finetune the pre-trained model using different domain-specific corpus including texts extracted from Shakespeare's plays~\cite{TF-shakespeare}, posts collected from Firefox support forum~\cite{Web-text-corpus}, articles collected from Fine Wine Diary~\cite{Web-text-corpus}, Yelp reviews~\cite{zhang2015character}, IMDB reviews~\cite{maas2011learning}.
-The input document is processed with a skip window size of 1.
-The Word2Vec embedding layer has one million $500$ dimensional embedding vectors corresponding to one million words in the dictionary.
-Therefore, a weight tensor is in the shape of $10^6 \times 500$.